bukarinevg/TaskPlanner/readme.md

 ## Installation

 1. Clone the repository.
+2. Run the following command to install the dependencies:
+    ```bash
+    composer install
+    ```
-2. Docker is required to run the application.
+3. Docker is required to run the application.
 If you don't have Docker installed, you can download it [here](https://www.docker.com/products/docker-desktop).
-3. Run the following command to build the Docker image:
+4. Run the following command to build the Docker image:
     ```bash
     docker-compose up --build
     ```